-Based on current plans, the Company believes that it will have sufficient cash resources to fund operations at least through the end of September 2005 and to complete the current Phase I and lb/IIa clinical trial program.
+The Company believes that it will have sufficient cash resources to fund existing operations at least through the end of December 2005 and to complete the current Phase I and lb/IIa clinical trial program.
 Ongoing operations through the conduct of the clinical trial program will continue to consume cash resources without generating revenues.